Theeoi/notion-recurring-tasks/README.md

 ### Features

+- Connect to a Notion database through a Notion Integration
-- Detect recurring tasks in the Notion database
+- Detect recurring tasks in a connected Notion database
 - Set new Status and Due Date accoring to task properties
 - More features coming!
 See [Roadmap](#roadmap)..